lambypy/lambypy/README.md

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/daniel-lambert98/) or you can contact me through my email: [danbudcs@gmail.com](mailto:danbudcs@gmail.com)

 - 📌 Where else can you find me?
-Please check out my website [danpam.com](https://www.danpam.com)
+Please check out my website: [danpam.com](https://www.danpam.com)

 ----